 First of all, a very Happy New Year!
 I hope you had a wonderful holiday and that the new year brings you all sorts of splendid things.
 For my own part, 2018 has arrived hand-in-hand with well-meaning resolutions, such as easing off on book-buying.
 I have such a treasure-trove of things to read that I could quite happily spend the entire year reading books I already own, and that’s doubly true because I received some fabulous things for Christmas.
-The best presents, as always, are those you don’t expect and this lovely little book, a gift from J, displayed a startling understanding of my psyche: here is adventure, derring-do, disguise, intrigue, sardonic wit and rich, luscious prose, all bundled together in 200 pages of 10th-century adventure on the shores of the Caspian Sea.
+The best presents, as always, are those you don’t expect and this lovely little book ticked all the boxes: here is adventure, derring-do, disguise, intrigue, sardonic wit and rich, luscious prose, all bundled together in 200 pages of 10th-century adventure on the shores of the Caspian Sea.

 We begin in a rough caravanserai in the Caucasus, where the patrons are entertained by an unexpected duel between two of the guests: a whip-thin, melancholy Frank, and a grizzled African, which ends in the African’s unfortunate demise.
 However, when an old mahout later wanders out into the inn-yard, he discovers that rumours of the African’s death have been greatly exaggerated, and that the two combatants are actually fellow-travellers – rogues, swindlers and swords-for-hire.
 Thanks to an unfortunate series of events, the two companions presently find themselves leaving the caravanserai post-haste – minus the mahout, but with his charge: a sullen, ungrateful, gauche and freckled stripling named Filaq, who seems, improbably, to be a deposed Khazar princeling.